geminiplanetimager/gpi_pipeline/documentation/ifs/fieldofview.rst

 It uses ``AVPARANG`` for the time variable part, then adds in the offsets for the IFS orientation with respect to Gemini.

+One way to do this is:

+1. clock wise rotation by - AVPARANG + 90 - IFSRotAngle
+2. mirror image with respect to the vertical axis.

 Note that the ``PAR_ANG`` keyword gives the instantaneous parallactic angle at the time that the Gemini Data System saves state for the FITS header, which occurs when the exposure is triggered (i.e. the ``PAR_ANG`` actually gives the